claykaufmann/dotfiles-chezmoi/README.md

 ## Installation
 1. `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply $claykaufmann`
+2. Fill in required fields for the chezmoi data file
-2. If any packages cannot be installed from the main install script in chezmoi, manually install them.
+3. If any packages cannot be installed from the main install script in chezmoi, manually install them.

 ## Updating
 Run `chezmoi update` to update dotfiles.